torbjornjohannsen/DistributedSystemsExercises/mandatory3/readme.md

 I.e. for the server

-    go run server/server > serverlog.txt 2>&1
+    go run server/server.go > serverlog.txt 2>&1

 The

     2>&1

-part pipes stderr(the output the log package writes to by default) to stdout, which is piped to the .txt file
+part pipes stderr(the output the log package writes to by default) to stdout, which is then piped to the .txt file